MobsLab/SleepScoringOnline/Signal-processing.md

 * Theta: 5-10Hz
 * Delta: 2-5Hz

+These filters are from Matlab's designfilt function, which outputs a FIR filter with the required parameters.
+We decided to use the maximum order permitted by the size of the signal we were filtering (1/3 of the number of points).
+The signal length being 1000 points, we settled for an order of 332, which gives satisfactory results.

 ### Hilbert transform:

 Compute the Hilbert transform of the signal and then its modulus which corresponds to the enveloppe of the signal.

 ### Signal power:

 To get the power for each band, we compute the mean value of the enveloppe.
+We then compute the ratio between the theta power and delta power.
+To avoid divergences, we use a minimal value threshold for the delta signal, which we empirically set at 0.1.

 ## Delta detection